-- basic background details about the pupil's academic and social level in relation to their age.
-This will include information from taster sessions.
-In EY this will include a more general assessment.
-In Year1 and 2, specific English and maths ability will be sought to ensure that the pupil can access the curriculum within the current cohort; - more detailed background including parents' questionnaires and details of the pupil's medical history.
+We ask for basic background details about the pupil's academic level.
+This will include information gained from taster sessions.
+In EYFS this will include a more general assessment.
+In Year 1 and 2, English and maths ability will be sought to ensure that the pupil can access the curriculum within the current cohort.